bizmate/battleship/README.md

     * index page will show the grid and some debugging info

     * resetgrid will modify the grid state and reposition the ship

+    * To play :
+            - visit homepage to see grid and play
+            - got to /show for cheat
+            - go to /resetgrid to reset the grid/game status